 When the gaps between the glass façades are increased they form an atrium.
 On the contrary, they may be divided/ compartmentalised at every level for fire protection or noise reduction between various levels as per design requirements and considerations.
 Although the basic concept of double-skin façade was explored by famous architect Le Corbusier at the beginning of the 20th century which involved the cavity spaces that he called mur neutralisant (neutralising wall) having heating/ cooling air pipes.
 His idea of neutralising the wall was to provide a barrier by blowing warm air into the cavity in winter and hot air in summer.
 After several studies and implementation in buildings, it is now evident that these kind of double-skin systems are complex, involves integration with an HVAC system, and quantifying energy conservation is very intricate.

 The double glazed-skin façade where the glazed façade forms the outer skin has its own shortcomings.
 The initial cost is very high, it uses a lot of extra spaces and involves complex design integrated with HVAC system, and hence this system is seldom used in UAE although has prospects for future research and development in regards to energy conservation and sustainability.
 The significance of Screen-Façade for a desert hot and sunny climate such as UAE can hardly be exaggerated.
-There are a number of ways façade elements can be used as passive aspects of design to mitigate impacts due to harsh climate.
-Sun is a major source to generate energy, provide natural light and heat during winter.
-However, the same sunlight in summer can cause excessive heat and glare that leads to human discomfort and hence wastage of energy consumed by HVAC systems in cooling.
+There are a number of ways façade elements can be used as passive aspects of design to mitigate impacts due to harsh climates.
+Sun is a major source to generate energy and provides natural light and heat during winter.
+However, the same sunlight in summer can cause excessive heat and glare that leads to human discomfort and hence a waste of energy consumed by HVAC systems in cooling.

 To achieve this few of the innovative screen-façade strategies employed by building projects in UAE and elsewhere are briefly mentioned below: